What weekly meetings are offered for 6th-8th graders?

 Students in grades 6-8 meet weekly for Wake on Saturdays at 4:00pm and Sundays at 9:00am and 11:15am on the 4th Floor, West Tower.
 Small Groups meet in various homes on Wednesday nights.

-How does drop-off and pick-up work?
+How does drop-off and pick-up work at Wake?

 For this age group, we allow parents and students to coordinate whatever plan works best for their family.
-Most parents allow their students to make their way up to the 4th Floor on their own and set up a specified meeting place to reconnect after the service.
+Most parents allow their students to make their way up to the 4th Floor on their own and set up a specified place to meet up after the service.
 Some parents bring their students up to the 4th Floor and return to pick them up.
 There is no official check-in/check-out system for grades 6-8.

 How do Small Groups work?